-The ACD reserves the right to change the benchmarks following consultation with the Depositary and in accordance with the rules of COLL.
+The ACD reserves the right to change the benchmark following consultation with the Depositary and in accordance with COLL.
 A change could arise, for example, where the ACD determines that an alternative may be more appropriate.
-Shareholders will be notified of such a change through an update to the Prospectus and the change noted in the subsequent annual and half yearly reports.
+Shareholders will be notified of such a change in accordance with COLL and the change noted in the subsequent annual and half yearly reports.

-4. Changes to the Investment objective and/or investment policy
+3. Changes to the Investment objective and/or investment policy